Diagnosis and Treatment

 The SAC consists of four categories which focus on orientation, immediate memory, concentration and delayed recall memory.
 Each category of the SAC is tested and scored separately, then summed to obtain an overall score.
 A lower SAC total score indicates greater cognitive dysfunction.
 Orientation tests attempt to determine your child’s awareness of their environment.
 The tests include specific questions about the event such as the score, who they are playing, where they are, and what time it is.
 Immediate memory tests are designed to assess the concussed child’s ability to retain and repeat a list of words.
 The words are provided by the examiner and are to be repeated in any order without delay.
 Concentration tests are aimed at assessing the concussed individual’s ability to process given information.
 For example, your child may be asked to recite the months of the year in reverse sequence.
 Delayed recall memory is linked to the immediate memory tests.
 After a given period of time, your child is asked once again to recite the list of words that were provided to him/her at the beginning of the memory assessment.

-The SCAT3 is a screening evaluation tool designed for use only by qualified first responders or medical professionals.
-The SCAT3 score does not independently determine the diagnosis of a concussion, nor does it independently determine the injured athlete’s recovery or return to play status.
+The SCAT6 is a screening evaluation tool designed for use only by qualified first responders or medical professionals.
+The SCAT6 score does not independently determine the diagnosis of a concussion, nor does it independently determine the injured athlete’s recovery or return to play status.
 Such determination can only be made by a medical professional who has experience in the treatment of sport concussion.

-The SCAT3 is comprised of eight assessments focusing on postconcussion symptoms, neurocognitive function, and balance and coordination.
-Specifically, the SCAT3 measures the injured athlete’s symptoms, physical signs, Glasgow Coma score, Maddocks score, Standardized Assessment of Concussion (SAC) total score, modified Balance Error Scoring System (BESS) total errors, and upper limb coordination score.
+The SCAT6 is comprised of assessments focusing on post-concussion symptoms, neurocognitive function, and balance and coordination.
+Specifically, the SCAT6 measures the injured athlete’s symptoms, physical signs, Glasgow Coma score, Maddocks score, Standardized Assessment of Concussion (SAC) total score, modified Balance Error Scoring System (BESS) total errors, tandem gait, and upper limb coordination score.
 Each assessment is scored separately.
-The SCAT3 total score is out of 184 and does not include the Maddocks’ questions score because it is only validated for sideline diagnosis of concussion.10 Scores from each separate assessment will be added together to obtain the total overall SCAT3 score.

 Computer-based Format

 Computerized neurocognitive testing has many practical advantages in the athletic setting.
 And in recent years, numerous computerized testing programs have undergone clinical investigation.
-Some of the proposed advantages of the computerized version, over the traditional pencil-and-paper format, are believed to be ease of administration, prompt scoring, variable testing paradigms, and accessibility for clinical use.1, 11 Some examples of computer-based neurocognitive tests include the Automated Neuropsychological Assessment Metrics (ANAM), CogSport, Concussion Resolution Index, and the Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT).
-Each neuropsychological test examines various cognitive domains ranging from reaction time, visual recognition, symbol scanning, verbal memory, and information processing speed.
-The table below briefly indicates what areas of brain function each test assesses.
+Some of the proposed advantages of the computerized version, over the traditional pencil-and-paper format, are believed to be ease of administration, prompt scoring, variable testing paradigms, and accessibility for clinical use.

 Referral